-See see Section A.3.1.4 [Shared BLAS], page 48, for an alternative (and in many ways preferable) way to use them.
+See see Section A.3.1.4 [Shared BLAS], page 49, for an alternative (and in many ways preferable) way to use it.

-Some platforms provide multiple builds of OpenBLAS: for example Fedora has RPMs respectively, each of which can be used as a shared BLAS.
+Some platforms provide multiple builds of OpenBLAS: for example Fedora has RPMs libopenblaso.so respectively, each of which can be used as a shared BLAS.
 For the second and third the number of threads is controlled by OPENBLAS\NUM\THREADS and OMP\NUM\THREADS (as usual for OpenMP) respectively.

 '''

 openblas

 openblas-threads

 openblas-openmp

 providing shared libraries

 libopenblas.so

 libopenblasp.so

-libopenblaso.so

 '''

-These and their Debian equivalents contain a complete LAPACK implementation.
+These and their Debian equivalents contain a complete LAPACK implementation: that is the default for a build from the sources.